kotaicode/resource-booking-operator/README.md

 ## Getting started

-TODO: Setting minikube or target cluster
+To play with the operator against a default local cluster, we first need to install the custom resource definitions:

 ```
 make install
 ```

+Next, refer to [Usage](#usage) and [Development](#development).

 ## How it works
 The custom resource operator provides friendly interface to manage cloud resources through bookings.

 You start by grouping your cloud instances under a common resource tagname, and then creating a custom resource with that tag on your cluster.
 Once you have resources, you can manage their state through bookings that have a tag name, start, and end time.

-Example yamls can be seen on `config/samples` or in the [usage section](#usage).
+Example yamls can be seen in the `config/samples` directory or in the [usage section](#usage).

 ## Usage

+TODO: AWS client config
 TODO: How to tag instances to make them visible as a resource

 Start the operator.